plforacle/heatwave-turbo/mysql-heatwave-intro/do-oac/do-oac.md

     ![MDS](./images/config-pac-oac.png " config-pac-oac")

-5. Wait 30 minutes for the process to finish, then continue to Subtask 3
+5. Wait 30 minutes for the process to finish, then continue to Task 3
 ![MDS](./images/created-pac-oac.png " created-pac-oac")

 ## Task 3: Get HeatWave DB Hostname **

 1. Before starting go to Menu Databases > DB Systems

-2. Select HeatWave database: HW-DB
+2. Select HeatWave database: HeatWave-DB

 3. Go to Resources and click on the Endpoinst Link and  copy the Internal FQDN and save it to notepad